dopeytree/docs/docs/legacy/FAQ/transferring-files-within-the-unraid-server.md

 [Telnet](terminal-access.md#telnet) page, which includes information on [PuTTY](terminal-access.md#PuTTY).

+## IMPORTANT NOTE - DO NOT copy DISK to SHARE!!

+GOOD = copying from /mnt/disk1 to /mnt/disk3/<sharename> is a disk to disk copy.

+BAD = DON'T DO /mnt/disk1 to /mnt/user/<sharename> which may lead to problems.

+## Share to Share

+You can also do share to share /mnt/user/data to mnt/user/data2

+Just please make sure you any NOT doing a DISK to SHARE copy or move action as this is likely to lead to problems.

 ## Move Files Overnight

 If you go to the Unraid server and run Midnight Commander from there,